msjujubr/Atividade01/README.md

 - colocar o link na função  para a devida parte no código
 - montar a struct no readme!
 - desenvolver um fluxograma
+- computar, ao final do programa, a vida do animal, quantidades de passos